JarryShaw/homebrew-tap/README.rst

 Collections
 -----------

-- |docutils|_: Documentation Utilities
+- |docutils|_: text processing system for ``reStructuredText``

   This formula is included in Homebrew core repository.
 However, no dependencies, such as ``lxml``, ``Pillow`` and ``Pygments`` are integrated.
 For more information, see this
   `Pull Request <https://github.com/Homebrew/homebrew-core/pull/35209>`__.

-- |vermin|_: Concurrently detect the minimum Python versions needed to run code
+- |vermin|_: concurrently detect the minimum Python versions needed to run code

   This formula is not notable enough to be included in Homebrew core repository yet.
 See this
   `Pull Request <https://github.com/Homebrew/homebrew-core/pull/35633>`__.

-- |sloc|_: sloc is a simple tool to count SLOC (source lines of code)
+- |sloc|_: simple tool to count source lines of code

   This formula is now included in Homebrew core repository.
 See this `Pull Request <https://github.com/Homebrew/homebrew-core/pull/35632>`__.

+- |pkt2flow|_ : simple utility to classify packets into flows

+  This formula is not notable enough to be included in Homebrew core repository yet.

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net